-Our results of operations for each of the years ended December 31, 2008, 2009 and 2010 and the six months ended June 30, 2010 and 2011 included increases in fair value of our investment properties, which were unrealized.
+Our results of operations for each of the years ended December 31, 2009, 2010 and 2011 included increases in fair value of our investment properties, which were unrealized.

-In 2008, 2009 and 2010 and for the six months ended June 30, 2010 and 2011, we had an increase in the fair value of our investment properties representing respectively, 14.0%, 13.8%, 62.1%, 57.5% and 49.8% of our profit before tax.
+In 2009, 2010 and 2011, we had an increase in the fair value of our investment properties representing respectively, 13.8%, 62.1% and 44.5% of our profit before tax.
 Upward revaluation adjustments reflect unrealized capital gains on our investment properties at the relevant balance sheet dates and are not profit generated from sales or rentals of our investment properties, and do not generate any actual cash inflow to us for potential dividend distribution to our shareholders until such investment properties are disposed of at similarly revalued amounts.
 The amount of revaluation adjustments have been, and may continue to be significantly affected by, the prevailing property markets and also may be subject to market fluctuations.
 There can be no assurance that we will continue to record similar levels of increase in the fair value of our investment properties in the future.
-Moreover, the fair value of our investment properties could decrease in the event that the market for comparable properties in the PRC experiences a downturn as a result of PRC government policies aimed at "cooling-off" the PRC property market, or otherwise.
+Moreover, the fair value of our investment properties a downturn as a result of PRC government policies aimed at "cooling-off" the PRC property market, or otherwise.
 Any such decrease in the fair value of our investment properties may materially and adversely affect our profitability.